 Early adopters of the Public Records Request Manager report a reduction in staff time spent for tracking, managing, and fulfillment of public information requests of over seventy-five percent.

-Define and implement a Sharepoint Records Retention Policy.
 Record types and descriptions can be created by the Records Manager using the built-in editor in the Retention DMR software.
 With the Clark’s Encyclopedia of Records Retention option, Retention DMR allows the Records Manager to locate appropriate record types in the Encyclopedia, and select each of those record types for automatic inclusion in the Retention Control Schedule being created with a simple point-and-click action.

 Retention DMR can create a web page for the Control Schedule, as well as for each Department’s Sub-Schedule, allowing these to be quickly and easily published on an organization’s intranet, or associated with SharePoint, for convenient access throughout the organization.